SAP/ui5-tooling/rfcs/0006-local-dependency-resolution.md

         - path: ../openui5
 ```

 For resolving all modules in OpenUI5, it should be enough to provide a path to the root directory.
-UI5 Tooling shall then use the [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) configuration in the [package.json](https://github.com/SAP/openui5/blob/b74d3c2f153d7a23a2c9b914280b14b7289d7880/package.json#L128) to resolve all libraries located in the repository.
+UI5 CLI shall then use the [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) configuration in the [package.json](https://github.com/SAP/openui5/blob/b74d3c2f153d7a23a2c9b914280b14b7289d7880/package.json#L128) to resolve all libraries located in the repository.
 Alternatively, an equivalent `ui5.workspaces` configuration in the package.json can be used.
 If a `ui5.workspaces` configuration is found, the standard npm workspace configuration shall be ignored.

 ![Workspace configuration for using local version of all OpenUI5 libraries](./resources/0006-workspace-setup/Workspace_Configuration_All_OpenUI5.svg)